CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 The Sodium Config API lets mods add their own pages to the Video Settings screen, which Sodium replaces with its own screen.

+If you encounter difficulties using the API, find bugs in it, or it's missing features you need, don't hesitate to contact us or make a contribution directly.

 ## Scope

 The Sodium Config API is intended for mods that add video settings, not as a general purpose config API.
 For general purpose configuration, use the platform's appropriate mod list and a config library.